RADIUS server service

-The following example shows the flow of a successful simple user name and password authentication attempt from a RADIUS client:
+The following example shows the flow of a successful username and password authentication attempt from a RADIUS client:

 The following example shows the flow of a successful multi-factor authentication scenario in which the RADIUS Server service is backed by an authentication chain that includes the LDAP and the ForgeRock Authenticator (OATH) authentication modules.
 First, the LDAP authentication module requires the user to provide a user name and password.
 Then, the ForgeRock Authenticator (OATH) module requires the user to enter a one-time password obtained from the authenticator app on a mobile phone: